AlvaroM99/Power-BI---Customer-Churn-Analysis/README.md

 </br>

-To customize a chart, select it and go to the "Visualization" tab.
+<p align="justify"> To customize a chart, select it and go to the "Visualization" tab.
 Then, click on "Format your visual" located next to "Add data to your visual".
 This will bring up two new tabs, "Visual" and "General", where you can adjust all aspects of the chart including effects, properties, legend, title, slices, ticks, and labels.
-Additionally, the general dashboard can be customized through the "View" tab.
+Additionally, the general dashboard can be customized through the "View" tab.</p>

 <p align="center" width="100%">
     <img width="60%" src="https://github.com/AlvaroM99/Power-BI---EndtoEnd-Customer-Churn-Analysis/assets/129555669/af66d8d4-a602-49db-9d0a-ce7767ac4b8e">